Carrot Pudding History & Recipes Through the Ages

 Concealed beneath its decorative puff pastry cover, is a baked pudding enriched with bone marrow and delicately flavoured with rosewater.
 It belongs to a class of English puddings which were baked in a dish or pastry case, rather than being boiled or 'fired'.
 Puddings of this kind were closely related to tarts.
 They were always enriched with butter or marrow, rather than the much heavier suet used in boiled puddings.
 In his Academy of Armory and Blazon (Chester: 1688), Randle Holme calls this sort of pudding, 'a pudding pie'.

 In 1726 Henry Carey wrote a dissertation on Dumplings and Puddings which claims that Puddings developed from dumplings which were basically lentils cemented together with fat.
 The Britons enhanced this recipe by adding milk and later eggs were included (by accident!) and the first puddings were born.
-These were made for the court of King John (1166-1216) and the English became known world wide at the great pudding eaters!
-The cook's son became known as Jack Pudding and was knighted as "Knight of the Gridiron".
-They had plumb, marrow, oatmeal and carrot flavours.
+These were made for the court of King John (1166-1216) by a lady cook ("good wife") and the English became known world wide as the great pudding eaters!

 Although recipes appear in seventeenth century cookery texts, this type of pudding reached its apogee in the following century.
 Popular flavours were marrow, almond, carrot, chestnut, lemon and Seville orange.
 Recipes abound in the popular cookery books of the Georgian period.

 In Punjab, India, carrot pudding is called Gajar ka Halwa.
 Carrot pudding has been served in Ireland since at least the 18th century.
 It was also served in the United States as long ago as 1876.